A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE: Abstract

 \section{Abstract}

 We present a new quantum embedding theory called dynamical configuration interaction (DCI) that combines wave function and Green's function theories.
 DCI captures static correlation in a correlated subspace with configuration interaction and couples to high-energy, dynamic correlation outside the subspace with many-body perturbation theory based on Green's functions.
-In the correlated subspace, we use a wave function description to avoid embedding the two-particle vertex, which greatly simplifies the frequency structure of the embedding.
 DCI takes the strengths of both theories to balance static and dynamic correlation in a single, fully \textit{ab-initio} embedding concept.
+The theory adds dynamic correlation around a fixed active space of orbitals with efficient $\mathcal{O}(N^5)$ scaling, while maintaining a multi-reference treatment of the active space.
 We show that treating high-energy correlation up to the $GW$ and Bethe-Salpeter equation level is sufficient even for challenging multi-reference problems.
-Our theory treats ground and excited states on equal footing, and we compute the dissociation curve of N$_2$, vertical excitation energies of N$_2$ and C$_2$, and the ionization spectrum of benzene in excellent agreement with high level quantum chemistry methods and experiment.
+Our theory treats ground and excited states on equal footing, and we compute the dissociation curve of N$_2$, vertical excitation energies of small molecules, and the ionization spectrum of benzene in excellent agreement with high level quantum chemistry methods and experiment.

-The prediction of both ground and excited states of quantum many-body systems remains one of the most challenging and intensely researched topics in physics, materials science, and chemistry.
-While independent electron theories give successful predictions for weakly-correlated molecules and materials, there is increasing interest in strongly-correlated systems, perhaps with $d$- or $f$-electrons,\cite{choi_npjqm_1} that are poorly described by mean-field theories.
-Such molecules and materials host interesting physics driven by electronic correlation, including magnetism or Kondo physics, and have great potential for new applications.

-The importance of the quantum many-body problem is accentuated by its highly multi-disciplinary nature.
-Diversity arises from the dramatic variation of electronic correlation: from the highly multi-reference character along reaction pathways in quantum chemistry to dynamical screening in single-reference, polarizable materials.
-Theories from different disciplines describe certain regimes of correlation better than others, with widely varying computational costs.\cite{zgid_prx_7} Accordingly, there is great potential for new methods which combine theories to enhance their respective strengths and downplay their weaknesses.
-Methods which merge disciplines could achieve a balance between accuracy and computational cost not attainable within any one field.
+The quantum many-body problem is at the heart of chemical reactions, emergent phenomena in materials, and countless technological applications.
+Consequently, the prediction of ground and excited states of quantum many-body systems remains one of the most intensely researched topics in physics, materials science, and chemistry.
+The diversity of the quantum many-body problem arises from the dramatic variation of electronic correlation: from the highly multi-reference character along reaction pathways in quantum chemistry to dynamical screening in polarizable materials.
+Theories from different disciplines describe certain regimes of correlation better than others, with widely varying computational costs \cite{zgid_prx_7}.
+Accordingly, there is great potential for new methods which combine theories to enhance their respective strengths and downplay their weaknesses.